rozek/sharedTextValue/README.md

 > An important detail worth mentioning: the experiment has not been built using Vite or another bundler but uses my [Automerge bundle](https://github.com/rozek/automerge-bundle) which allows you to use Automerge for plain script elements.

-If you want to see a live demo, just navigate to [https://rozek.de/automerge/sharedTextValue.html](https://rozek.de/automerge/sharedTextValue.html)
+If you want to see a live demo, just navigate to [https://rozek.de/automerge/sharedTextValue.html](https://rozek.de/automerge/sharedTextValue.html).
+Open it twice in two browser windows and see how changes in one window affect the other one - and vice versa.

 ## License ##